typex1/mglab-share-eks/demos/05/k8s-sloop/demo.md

 - Perform some activities to generate changes in the cluster state - launching deployments, deleting deployments or services, etc.
 - Try making some changes to objects
 - Observe that Sloop is now recording history of all k8s objects, and provides a diff view where changes have been made to existing objects.
+- Enter query parameters on the left, and click Submit Query button
+- Click on any resource in the timeline and select a "left payload" and a "right payload" to observe the differences.

 ---------------------------------------------------------------